defoliate/defoliate.github.io/C++_exercise.md

 cout<<&r<<endl;

 // Pointer:stores address of some variable,changa content of address anytime
-// a.can be declared first and initialized later. int* p;//not initialized p= &s;//p is the pointer,not *p->the value of the pointer
+// a. can be declared first and initialized later->store address int* p;//not initialized p= &s;//p is the pointer,not *p->the value of the pointer
 //b. * could also be an operator->e.g. get the "value of" the memory address p